Network Commands Basics: Checking Connectivity with ip and ifconfig

 $ ifconfig eth0

-Use ip link to check cable connection and whether an interface is enabled (the physical layer).
-Even with an IP assigned, state DOWN means no traffic.
+Use ip link to check the link state.
+Two things matter here: whether the cable is connected, and whether the interface is enabled.
+Even with an IP assigned, state DOWN means no traffic flows.
 Check this first when "nothing connects."

 $ ip link show eth0